brampat/security/defense/passwords/README.md

 ##### Encryption

-Encryption transforms data to keep confidential data secret.
+Encryption transforms data to keep that data confidential.
 The primary goal of encryption is to prevent unauthorized persons or organizations to be able to read the data, even when intercepted.

 Encryption can use a single (symmetric) key where the same key is used to both encrypt and decrypt a message.
 It can also use asymmetrical keys (2 or more) to encrypt data, where the key to encrypt is different from the key to decrypt.